 “Steep” and “winding” are adjectives frequently used to describe Route 43 over Cove Mountain.
 Tractor trailers and motorcoaches are not advised on this route, if that tells you anything.
 If you have a motorcycle, this is a ride you’re going to love.

 Get started on your excursion from Buchanan.
-The Swinging Bridge Café is a great place for breakfast or lunch before you head up the mountain.
 Rather than crossing the James River heading north out of Buchanan, follow the river around to the right and onto Route 43.